Search

 Guidelines for TMS

-TMS ACT adheres to the guidelines developed by the Royal Australian and New Zealand Collage of Psychiatry, who’s professional practice guidelines on the application of TMS therapy can be read here:
+TMS ACT adheres to the guidelines developed by the Royal Australian and New Zealand College of Psychiatrists, whose professional practice guidelines on the application of TMS therapy can be read here:

 Our team has been trained by the Black Dog Institute through The Sydney TMS Treatment & Neurostimulation Centre.
-If you have any queries about our practice or protocols, or would like to see a demonstration please get in touch with our office.
+If you have any queries about our practice or protocols, or would like to see a demonstration of the treatment, please contact us.

 Terms & conditions